QibangLiu/PDLSM-FEM_mpi/README.md

 dynamic, and implicit dynamic solvers for structure analysis under displacement or traction loading.

   - `Pre-process` - It requires a mesh data file with the specified format.
 Users may use commercial finite element codes such as ANSYS, ABAQUS to generate the mesh data file.
   - `Solver` - PDLSM-FEM includes implicit and explicit solvers.
-For implicit solvers, it stores the large sparse matrix in a compressed sparse row (CSR) format and solvers the large linear systems of equations by the Parallel Direct Sparse Solver (PDSS) of [Intel Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit/download.html?operatingsystem=window&distributions=webdownload&options=offline).
+For implicit solvers, it stores the large sparse matrix in a compressed sparse row (CSR) format and solves the large linear systems of equations by the Parallel Direct Sparse Solver (PDSS) of [Intel Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit/download.html?operatingsystem=window&distributions=webdownload&options=offline).

   - `Post-process` - It stores the results in VTK format, which can be visualized directly by [Paraview](https://www.paraview.org/).